Energy-efficient torque allocation for straight-line driving of electric vehicles based on pseudoconvex polynomials: Results

 In this section, we compare the optimal torque distribution ratios obtained by different optimization methods, for the two considered powertrain configurations.
 The wheel speed and torque demand ranges were determined based on the certification driving cycles presented in the next section.
 Besides the gradient-based strategies with unconstrained and pseudoconvex polynomial loss approximation, we include the control allocation approach described in~\citep{skugor2024vsd}.
 With this method, a grid-based search over the motor loss maps is used instead, which guarantees global optimality (up to the grid step length).

-The torque allocation problem with polynomial loss approximation was formulated using CasADi~\citep{casadi} and solved using the nonlinear solver Fatrop~\citep{fatrop}.
+The torque allocation problem with polynomial loss approximation was formulated using CasADi~\citep{casadi} and solved using the primal-dual interior-point NLP solver Fatrop~\citep{fatrop}.
 The solver was initialized to a random value of the torque distribution ratio.
 The polynomials used to obtain the results in this section were of the 10th degree.

 Figure~\ref{fig:split_map_1} shows the optimal torque distribution ratios for equal motors with varying torque demand and wheel speed, obtained with different optimization methods.
 For torque demands higher than what is shown, all methods suggest a distribution ratio of 0.5.
 The first thing to note are the "smudges" of distribution ratios different than 0.5 for higher torque demands, caused by the flatness of the objective function around that area, resulting in multiple points with almost identical objective function values.
 Additionally, one can notice "outliers" of high torque distribution ratios for both polynomial approximations, which should be attributed to multiple local minima of the objective function combined with a random initialization of the gradient-based solver.
 Both effects could be mitigated by additional modifications of the optimization results.
 With this in mind, the optimal distribution ratios obtained with different methods are similar in the majority of the expected operating range.